 Credits: Bill Watterson, Calvin and Hobbes

 Control is but an illusion.
 Many of us fear uncertainty, we try to prepare for all scenarios in life even though we know that’s impossible.
 Illness, retrenchment and accidents are all out of our control.
 We cannot avoid their occurrences, but can only be ready to respond when they occur.
-Being future ready ensures that, regardless of what...Read More
+Financial resilience is the ability to withstand all...Read More

 I come from a middle income family, graduated from an elite girls school, junior college and then a double degree from university.
 By society’s standards, I should be climbing the corporate ladder, working hard to earn big bucks.
 Being a non-conformist, I ended up only working full-time for 4 years before deciding that life was too short to be clocking hours at work for corporate...Read More

 In my last week’s article, I wrote about what skills were necessary to survive in life.
-Looking back, I am not 100% certain that having the knowledge or being educated on these skills are sufficient.
-After all, it’s one thing to be book-smart, and another to be street-smart. how to adult.
+Looking back, I am not 100% certain that having the knowledge or being educated on these skills are sufficient for success.
+After all, it’s one thing to be book-smart, and another to be street-smart.

 When I was in my mid 20s, I had friends asking me what they should do with...Read More